dmeganomov/108TEA.club/README.md

 - Adjust colors in `styles.css` (CSS variables at the top).
 - Add images to `/assets` if needed and reference them in `index.html`.

-Have a calm cup ☕
+Have a calm cup ☕Have a calm cup ☕Have a calm cup ☕Have a calm cup ☕